jstetich/Lake_Water_Quality_sum/README.md

 *  Trophic State Index (TSI) calculated several different ways.
 Measures of variability and sample size are not provided.

+We ultimately worked only with the Secchi Depth data, as that data is the most widely available, and offers the potential for the most long-term data sets, facilitating trend analysis.

 # MIDAS Numbers
 Water quality data are linked to "MIDAS" numbers, which provide unique identifiers for Maine lakes and ponds.
 On-line metadata describes the MIDAS